Meet our staff...

 I graduated from R.B.
 Hayes H.S. in Delaware, Oh and attended Eastern Michigan University (studying Music Education) where I met my wife, Jamie.
 I worked for several years in the fast food industry quickly working my way up from line prep to General Manager, leading my own team and facility.
 In 1999, I trained and became a licensed commercial driver.
 I worked for 12 years in this industry always gravitating towards and excelling at the customer service and training aspects of the job.
 In 2012, after much prayer, God blessed our family with the opportunity to move to Alaska.
 At that time, our children were entering their freshman and sophomore year in high school and we decided it was time for me to take a break and reconnect with the children, catching up on the things I had missed out on over the last few years.
 Eventually, we determined for everyone’s sanity, “Dad” needed to get back to work.

 After a short stint with Aflac, I found myself back in the transportation industry taking a job with Reliant Transportation.
 After a year as a special needs school bus driver and driver trainer I was promoted to Dispatch Supervisor.
-Jamie and I are parents to 2 wonderful bio children Drew, 22-years old and Bailey, 21-years old.
+Jamie and I are parents to 2 wonderful bio children Drew, 24-years old and Bailey, 23-years old.
 Jamie and I have always had a heart for children.
-We have been blessed to foster 17 children and counting.
-We adopted our son M.J. in March 2020.
+We have been blessed to foster 23 children and counting.
+We adopted our son M.J. in March 2020 and Zeke in November 2021.
 My wife has always encouraged me to look for an opportunity that stretched my abilities, challenged me daily, and touched my heart.
 A Better Tomorrow isn’t just a catchy name for our business, it is what we strive to provide, not only for our clients and their families, but for our staff and personal families as well.

 Amy Forbes, DPT (Physical Therapist)